Chart Color Schemes

 Population

-Population growth drivers in Revesby are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Revesby are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Revesby's population is 18,685 as of Aug 2025.
-This reflects an increase of 1,021 people since the 2021 Census which reported a population of 17,664.
-The change is inferred from ABS estimated resident population of 18,506 in June 2024 and additional validated new addresses since the Census date.
-This equates to a density ratio of 3,670 persons per square kilometer, placing Revesby in the upper quartile relative to national locations assessed by AreaSearch.
-Revesby's growth of 5.8% since the 2021 census exceeded SA3 area (4.0%) and SA4 region, marking it as a growth leader.
+Revesby's population is approximately 18,688 as of November 2025.
+This figure reflects a growth of 1,024 people since the 2021 Census, which recorded a population of 17,664.
+The increase was inferred from the estimated resident population of 18,506 in June 2024 and an additional 155 validated new addresses since the Census date.
+This results in a population density ratio of 3,671 persons per square kilometer, placing Revesby in the upper quartile relative to national locations assessed by AreaSearch.
+Revesby's growth rate of 5.8% since the 2021 census exceeded both the SA3 area (4.1%) and the SA4 region, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 85.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on latest population numbers, Revesby is expected to grow by 2,279 persons to 2041, recording a gain of 11.2% in total over the 17 years.
+Based on demographic trends and latest annual ERP population numbers, Revesby is expected to grow by approximately 2,279 persons to 2041, reflecting a total gain of 11.2% over the 17-year period.

 Frequently Asked Questions - Population